mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

    * - ``clusterType``
      - string
      - Conditional
-     - Specifies the type of the cluster that you want to modify.
+     - Type of the cluster that you want to create.

-       .. include:: /includes/fact-conversion-sharded-clusters.rst

        .. admonition:: When should you use ``clusterType``?
           :class: note